$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Abstract Sp(1) -symmetric hyperk ahler quantisation

-As usual we identify~\eqref{eq:hyper-Kaehler_2_sphere} with the 2-sphere of unit-norm imaginary quaternions, i.e. $\mathbb{C}P^1$ as a K\"ahler manifold.
+As customary, the structure on $M$ identifies~\eqref{eq:hyperkaehler_2_sphere} with the 2-sphere of unit-norm imaginary quaternions, i.e. to $\mathbb{C}P^1$ as a K\"ahler manifold.
 In particular for $q \in \mathbb{C}P^1$ there is a (real) symplectic form on $M$ defined by